 There are unlimited options when it comes to designing custom promotional stickers for a company or cause.
 How big should it be?
 What should it say or display?
 What style is best… and how colorful should it be?
 And, should the sticker scream or whisper?
 The answers to these questions all come back to who you want to display your stickers and where.
 It’s all about your identity, your market, and your Badgers (people proudly willing to promote your message with a sticker).

 For the car dealer it makes sense to tag all their autos with a sticker or decal that blends with the look of the car – that is subtle and keeps their logo driving around for years to come with out altering the overall look of the car.
 Whether the car buyer is a a “sticker person” or not doesn’t really matter.
-A country club, Ferrari owners, high end retail clothing shop, etc. may also want to be very subtle and whisper their message in a way that fits their target market’s desires.
+A country club, Ferrari owners, high end retail clothing shop, etc. may also want to be very subtle and whisper their message in a way that fits their target market’s environment.

-What are the goals for your sticker campaign – building identity, advertising a specific event or product, pointing people to a web site…?
+1) What are the goals for your sticker campaign – building identity, advertising a specific event or product, pointing people to a web site…?

-How will you be distributing the stickers – in the mail, hand out at trade shows or special events, co-op with another company, sold as a product…?
+3) How will you be distributing the stickers – in the mail, hand out at trade shows or special events, co-op with another company, sold as a product…?

-What are other people in your industry using for promo stickers?
+4) What are other people in your industry using for promo stickers?
 What isn’t being done that may be effective?
 What stickers do you see out on the highway – why are they there – why do they work (or not work)?
 How can you do something powerful and unique while still effectively tying in with your other marketing efforts and connecting with prospects and fans alike?